rayalan/binary-adages/content/pages/profile-professional-strengths.md

 Four of the big advantages of this preview / feedback / react cycle were:

 1. Establishing a culture of transparency and thoughtful discourse.
 By sharing my understanding and carefully engaging with differing perspectives, the engineering culture as a whole improved.
 2. By providing enough prospective into the _why_ of a decision, minor concerns or downsides rarely become sticking points.
 Other engineers could see the reasons driving the decision, and do their own cost-benefit analysis of their own concerns.
-Often downsides were raised not as blockers, but as a heads up of something that might need to be mitigated in the future, providing the team (and especially myself) with valuable input.
+Often downsides were raised not as blockers, but as a heads-up of something that might need to be mitigated in the future, providing the team (and especially myself) with valuable input.
-3. Swiftly identify who significantly cared about a decision.
+3. Swiftly identifying who significantly cared about a decision.
 Instead of it being a conversation across the entire department, engineers self-identified as concerned parties, quickly focusing the conversation.
 4. Rapidly moving many decisions forward to conclusion.
 In many cases, there wasn't significant dissent, at least not once the rationale was laid out.
 These decisions could be finalized with little overhead.

-This approach won't work in every scenario -- it requires people be comfortable speaking up; it won't scale past a certain point; it requires a willingness to cheerfully allow the preliminary proposals to be destroyed by the feedback upon occasion.
+This approach won't work in every scenario -- it requires people be comfortable speaking up; it won't scale past a certain point; it requires a willingness to cheerfully allow the preliminary proposals to be destroyed by feedback upon occasion.

 It was, though, a quick and light-weight approach to rapidly standardizing engineering processes in a consensus-oriented culture while encouraging initiative, feedback, and openness.